GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Lately, Poe has been behaiving in a weird manner.
 Looks like general context windows for some bots have been decreased.
 Some bots still experience the reduced amount of available tokens
 - FlowGPT randomly banning sessions.
 Logging out and in again resolves it.
 - VelloAI client is still not tested fully due to its paid nature.
 Please report any issues or bugs!
-- New FlowGPT client has some bugs, often caused by the site itself (e.g. chat not getting cleared and so on).
-Please report any errors you encounter!
+- New FlowGPT client has some bugs, mainly message regeneration after message editing not working.
+Disabled until it works all the time.

 ## Recent fixes/features